May December: Music

 Marcelo Zarvos's score for the film is an adaptation and reorchestration of Michel Legrand's music for The Go-Between.
 Haynes originally played Legrand's score on set and during editing for inspiration until eventually the team "ended up embracing so many aspects of the original score that Marcelo adapted and added original music to it and then re-orchestrated it."
 Legrand was credited along with Zarvos.

 Release

 In February 2023, Sky Cinema acquired the UK distribution rights.
 The film was selected to compete for the Palme d'Or at the 76th Cannes Film Festival, where it premiered on May 20, 2023.
-In May 2023, Netflix acquired the North American distribution rights at the Marché du Film for $11 million.
+Shortly after its Cannes premiere, Netflix acquired North American distribution rights to the film for $11 million.
 The film also screened as the "Opening Night Film" at the 2023 New York Film Festival on September 29.

 The film was released in select U.S. theaters on November 17, 2023, before streaming on Netflix in the U.S. and Canada on December 1.
 It was released by Sky Cinema in the United Kingdom on December 8.